International Action Days “Freedom not Fear 2014 starting 26th September 2014

 Surveillance, as part of every day life, affects all of us, not just minorities: It compromises our religious freedom, our freedom of expression and information, our right to a free press, the freedom of association and the integrity of companies.
 A high number of civil organizations and occupational groups are being exposed to measures of surveillance and control in an exceptional manner.
 Amongst others, these include the personnel of advisory services, medical practitioners, trade unionists, journalists and lawyers.

 The respect for our professional and personal privacy is an essential part of our human dignity.
 A free and open society cannot exist without implicit private spaces and free communication.
-Therefore we call upon everyone to join our protest against excessive surveillance and control on 10th and 17th September 2011 in cities around the world.
+Therefore we call upon everyone to join our protest against excessive surveillance in cities around the world.